Welcome to the Division of Student Life!

 Student Life Departments, Offices & Programs

-The departments within Student Life provide a wide range of programs and services intended to complement and enhance each student’s academic experiences.
+The departments, offices and programs within Student Life provide a wide range of resources intended to complement and enhance each student’s academic experiences.

 Please read the descriptions below and visit the department websites to learn more about campus services and resources available to Reed students.
-Click HERE for an extended PDF version of this information.
 If you are unsure which department to contact for specific information, contact the Student Life Office for assistance.

 Student Life Office

 The Student Life Office coordinates a comprehensive network of student support and addresses concerns for students.
-The staff in the Student Life Office serve as a resource for students and community members and coordinates Reed’s leave of absence process.
+The staff in the Student Life Office serve as a resource for students and community members to address challenges and advance ideas for positive change.

 The Office of Academic Support offers peer tutoring, writing support, workshops, and individualized coaching to enrich and support students in their academic experience.